satish125/18f-agile-bpa/docs/detailed-windows-installation.md

 1. Uncomment the line “LoadModule rewrite_module modules/mod_rewrite.so” by removing the “#” in the httpd.conf file.
 2. If the error depicted below occurs during Step 5 above, uncomment the line: LoadModule socache_shmcb_module modules/mod_socache_memcache.so in httpd.conf.<br>
 ![WAMP alt text](/docs/images/wamp_syntax_error.jpg)
-4. Add the following line to the httpd_ssl.conf file above the &lt;VirtualHost&gt; section:<br>
+4. Add the following line to the httpd-ssl.conf file above the &lt;VirtualHost&gt; section:<br>
 SSLProtocol TLSv1 TLSv1.1 TLSv1.2
 3. It is also recommended that the webserver redirects any HTTP requests to HTTPS or that port 80 is disabled to prevent unsecured access.